ajitrajasekharan/bert_mask/README.md

 * To harvest phrases of a particular entity type (all phrases beloing to a particular entity type, are likely to share common neighbor terms in the top k neighbors in a sentence a term of that entity type occurs.

 # Install steps
 *Install pytorch first.
-This link (https://github.com/ajitrajasekharan/multi_gpu_test)  goes has installation instructions for pytorch
+This link (https://github.com/ajitrajasekharan/multi_gpu_test)   has installation instructions for pytorch
 *Activate the environment if using conda

 # Usage